FOUNDATIONAL CLINICAL ESSAY

 6. “慎终如始” — Fragile Systems, Fragile Fascia

-Anxiety, aging, chronic illness — these conditions share one feature:
+Anxiety, aging, chronic illness, and long-term exhaustion often share one feature:

 reduced fascial adaptability.